-Finn Egan is on extended assignment as Student Learning Support Coordinator at Kabaleo Teacher's College in Papua New Guinea.
-He will return to New Zealand in June 2017.
+Finn Egan was on extended assignment as Student Learning Support Coordinator at Kabaleo Teacher's College in Papua New Guinea.
+He returned to New Zealand in June 2017.

 Published on 8th February 2017

 In the final instalment of this four part series, Kokopo-based volunteer Finn Egan shares more reasons why he loves being on assignment in Papua New Guinea...

 As per my previous blog post, I’m surprised that Papua New Guinea is not a more popular destination for volunteers across the Pacific and I think a whole bunch of people are missing out on the opportunity of a lifetime.
 In this post, I’m going to address the issue of security in PNG.

 I’ve devoted a whole post to this topic, because it seems to always come up whenever I discuss my assignment with anyone who hasn’t actually been to Papua New Guinea.
 In no particular order, here are the common questions that people ask me:

 • Are you okay?
 (Considering I’ve extended for another 6 months, I think I’m coping alright).

 • Isn’t it dangerous where you live?
 (Sure, if screechy 2 year old next-door neighbours ‘attacking’ you is considered danger).